bob-dinger/Texas_Indicators/education/Percent of students at or above Meets Grade Level on the STAAR assessments for all grades, all subjects/report.md

 Date: 2019

-Latest Value: 50%
+Latest Value: 50% (2020 data not collected - no testing)

-State Rank: N/A
+State Rank: N/A (Texas Only)

-Peer Rank:
+Peer Rank: N/A

 ----